 When you look at the overall investment strategy, the bucket strategy will closely resemble 60% stocks and 40% bonds/cash.
 I use low cost index ETFs that are strategically rebalanced on a quarterly basis.
 There is nothing sexy about this investment philosophy.
 It is a very disciplined approach that when done consistently, allows you to buy low and sell high.
 This isn’t the time to try to beat the stock market by making ‘bets’ on the hot stock or sector.
 If you want to keep some ‘mad money’ on the side in order to play the stock market that is fine, but this shouldn’t be your underlying investment philosophy.
 If you feel like the only way that you can live a comfortable retirement is by making large gains in the stock market, you should probably not retire yet.

-Overall, individual investors are very bad at investing money.
-Studies have shown that individual equity investors earn roughly half, or less, of what the S&P 500 stock market returns.
 The biggest problem that I see as an advisor is buying when the market is high and selling when the market is low.
 Nothing can ruin a retirement plan faster than ‘panic selling’, which is selling after the stock market experiences a selloff and sitting in cash when the market rebounds.
 The bucket strategy helps solve this problem.
 First, the strategic quarterly rebalance assures that you are constantly adding to areas which are currently lower, and taking gains from the high flyers.
 Second, the distributions that you are taking are always coming from a cash like account which never loses value, no matter what the market is doing.
 The diversified portfolio helps smooth out the lows and highs which should help you keep your wits about you, even when the market is hitting the skids.
 Last, the growth bucket allows you to take on a little more risk and long-term reward for the assets that you won’t touch for many years.